16 Simple Personal Branding Tips to Make You Stand Out at Work

 Ask your colleagues for professional recommendations

-They can leave feedback on your social profiles or prepare a recommendation letter.
+They can provide feedback on your social profiles or write recommendation letters.

 How to improve your internal branding to get a promotion